linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 3 Cash Flow Engineering, Interest Rate Forwards and Futures.md

 form tradeable contracts.
 Nobody would want to buy 3.11c, and everybody would want to have 3.11b.

-2. We need to transform these cash flows into tradeable contracts by adding compensating cash flows in each case.
-In Figure 3.11b, we add a negative [cash flow](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%201%20-%20Purpose%20and%20Structure%20of%20Financial%20Markets/Preview%20of%20the%20Book.md), preferably at time $t_{0}$ .15 This is shown in Figure 3.11d.
-Denote the size of the [cash flow](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%201%20-%20Purpose%20and%20Structure%20of%20Financial%20Markets/Preview%20of%20the%20Book.md) by $-C_{t_{0}}$ .
+[^2]: We need to transform these cash flows into tradeable contracts by adding compensating cash flows in each case.
+In Figure 3.11b, we add a negative cash flow, preferably at time $t_{0}$ .15 This is shown in Figure 3.11d.
+Denote the size of the cash flow by $-C_{t_{0}}$ .

-3. In Figure 3.11c, add a positive [cash flow](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%201%20-%20Purpose%20and%20Structure%20of%20Financial%20Markets/Preview%20of%20the%20Book.md) at time $t_{0}$ , to obtain Figure 3.11e.
-The [cash flow](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%201%20-%20Purpose%20and%20Structure%20of%20Financial%20Markets/Preview%20of%20the%20Book.md) has $\mathrm{size}\ +C_{t_{0}}$ .
+[^3]: In Figure 3.11c, add a positive cash flow at time $t_{0}$ , to obtain Figure 3.11e.
+The cash flow has $\mathrm{size}\ +C_{t_{0}}$ .

-4. Make sure that the vertical addition of Figure 3.11d and e will replicate what we started with in Figure 3.11a.
+[^4]: Make sure that the vertical addition of Figure 3.11d and e will replicate what we started with in Figure 3.11a.
 For this to be the case, the two newly added cash flows have to be identical in absolute value but different in sign.
 A vertical addition of Figure 3.11d and e will cancel any cash exchange at time $t_{0}$ , and this is exactly what is needed to duplicate Figure 3.11a.16

-At this point, the cash flows of Figure 3.11d and e need to be interpreted as specific [financial contracts](../../Contemporary%20Financial%20Intermediation%20Notes/Contemporary%20Financial%20Intermediation%20Notes.md) so that the components of the synthetic can be identified.
+At this point, the cash flows of Figure 3.11d and e need to be interpreted as specific financial contracts so that the components of the synthetic can be identified.
 There are many ways to do this.
 Depending on the interpretation, the synthetic will be constructed using different assets.

 # 3.6.2.1 Bond market replication

-As usual, we assume [credit risk](../../Course%20Notes/Quantitative%20Trading%20Strategies%20Lecture%20Notes.md) away. $\mathbf{\deltaA}$ first synthetic can be obtained using bond and T-bill markets.
+As usual, we assume credit risk away. $\mathbf{\deltaA}$ first synthetic can be obtained using bond and T-bill markets.
 Although this is not the way preferred by practitioners, we will see that the logic is fundamental to financial engineering.
 Suppose default-free pure discount bonds of specific maturities denoted by $\{B(t_{0},t_{i}),i=1,...,n\}$ trade actively.17 They have par value of 100.

-Then, within the context of a pure discount bond market, we can interpret the cash flows in Figure 3.11d as a [long position](../Derivatives/Part%20I%20-%20Forwards%20and%20Futures/Chapter%204%20-%20Futures:%20Hedging%20and%20Speculation.md) in the $t_{1}$ -maturity discount bond.
+Then, within the context of a pure discount bond market, we can interpret the cash flows in Figure 3.11d as a long position in the $t_{1}$ -maturity discount bond.
 The trader is paying $\boldsymbol{C}_{t_{0}}$ at time $t_{0}$ and receiving 100 at $\overline{{t_{1}}}$ .
 This means that
 $$
 \boldsymbol{B}(t_{0},t_{1})=\boldsymbol{C}_{t_{0}}
 $$